Jazz Chisholm Preview, Player Props: Marlins vs. Nationals

 Jazz Chisholm At The Plate

-- Chisholm has seven doubles, two triples, 14 home runs and 17 walks while hitting .247.
+- Chisholm is hitting .250 with seven doubles, two triples, 14 home runs and 17 walks.

+- Chisholm has reached base via a hit in 49 games this year (of 71 played), and had multiple hits in 15 of those games.

-- Chisholm has had an RBI in 24 games this season (34.3%), including six multi-RBI outings (8.6%).
-He has also driven in three or more of his team's runs in four contests.
+- Chisholm has driven home a run in 25 games this season (35.2%), including more than one RBI in 9.9% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.